syndio/backend-engineer-app/README.md

 6|female
 ```

-Create an api with an endpoint `/employees` that reads from this database and returns the following json response (content matters not format/indent):
+Create an api with an endpoint `/employees` that reads from this database and returns the following JSON response (content matters not format/indent):

 ```
 [